suujia/TSB-hackathon-mvp-template/README.md

 Go to [http://localhost:3000](http://localhost:3000) to see the web app.

-### Create a new React component (30 mins) <a name="create-a-new-react-component"></a>
+## Create a new React component (20 mins) <a name="create-a-new-react-component"></a>

 1. Create a new folder `src/app/new` and a new file `page.jsx` inside it.

 The way NextJS works is if you create a new folder inside the `pages` folder, it will create a new route for you.
-For example, if you create a new folder called `new` and a new file called `NewTweetPage.jsx` inside it, you can access the new page by going to `http://localhost:3000/new`.
+For example, if you create a new folder called `new` and a new file called `page.jsx` inside it, you can access the new page by going to `http://localhost:3000/new`.

 2. Add a new React component to the new file.